 A lot of words have been written and many discussions in universities and government circles, have taken place about the skills and qualities of entrepreneurs.

-The small list below has some traits.
+The small list below has some traits common to entrepreneurs.
 The two most important (I feel ) are last.